Siphon880gh/devbrain/AI Agentic Engineer (4. Can create autonomous agents)/OpenClaw/OpenClaw Scaling/_PRIMER - OpenClaw Scaling.md

 2. **Power and boot recovery** — A Mac Studio only helps if it turns back on and relaunches your stack after an outage.
 See [[Power Outage Recovery for OpenClaw on Mac Studio]].

 3. **Network access** — Decide whether LiteLLM, Tailscale, or another entry point exposes inference to other machines.
-See [[Openclaw-LiteLLM-Ollama Startup Sequence, Optional Tailscale]].
+See [[_PRIMER - Openclaw-LiteLLM-Ollama Startup Sequence, Optional Tailscale]].

 4. **Remote administration** — Plan how you will reach each machine for logs, restarts, and debugging without exposing the OpenClaw dashboard publicly.